Contentrain/contentrain-docs/content/en/headless-cms.md

 ## What is Headless CMS

 A headless Content Management System, or headless CMS, is a back-end-only content management system that acts primarily as a content repository.
-A headless CMS makes content accessible via an API for display on any device without a built-in, front-end or presentation layer.
+A headless CMS makes content accessible via an API for display on any device without a built-in, front-end, or presentation layer.
 The term “headless” comes from the concept of chopping the “head” (the front end) off the “body” (the back end).

+Get more details about Headless CMS [here](https://contentrain.io/blog/).